ForgeRock/tntp-pingone-credentials/docs/Verification/Readme.md

 If the `Push` delivery method is selected, this node retrieves `pingOneApplicationInstanceId` from journey state.
 If `Custom Requested Credentials` is selected, this node retrieves `requestedCredentials` from journey state.

+## Dependencies
+This node requires a PingOne Worker Service configuration so that it can connect to your PingOne instance and perform the PingOne Credentials operations.

 ## Configuration

 <table>